IndrajeetPatil/Advanced-R-exercises/_book/Perf-improve.md

   dplyr::mutate(nRows = as.numeric(nRows))
 #> Warning: Some expressions had a GC in every iteration; so
 #> filtering is disabled.

+#> Warning: Some expressions had a GC in every iteration; so
+#> filtering is disabled.
 ```

 Plotting this data reveals that `rowSums(x)` has *O*(1) behavior, while *O*(n) (?) behavior.